badmonkey/badmonkey.github.io/page-resume.md

 <div class="entry" markdown="1">
 __Engineering Team Lead__

-+ Part of team that rewrote "splicer";- For Linux, new better architecture (a framework for building apps), improved stability (long uptimes), and improved feature set (supports AVC, AAC, DVB subtitles, SCTE 35, et al).
++ Part of team that rewrote "splicer";- For Linux, better architecture (a framework for building apps), improved stability (long uptimes), and improved feature set (supports AVC, AAC, DVB subtitles, SCTE 35, et al).
 + Part of team that developed test framework for creating scriptable tests (using lua).
 + Part of team that developed continous build and test system (using test framework).
 + Developed Fedora distro installer, customized for InsertionServer product.